-Meet the volunteer coordinators and our partners in Ethiopia
+Meet the Trustees and our partners in Ethiopia

 I have been a midwife for many years and have a long association with Ethiopia.
 I first worked as a midwife there in the early 90’s and have been involved in maternal healthcare there off and on since then.
+I have lived in Ethiopia for six years and I can speak Amharic.
 I am constantly inspired and encouraged by the midwives and the women I meet in rural Ethiopia and their achievements often under such difficult circumstances and with limited resources.
 I am excited to be working with our Ethiopian partners to try to address some of the challenges faced by women on a day to day basis.

-I am a community midwife working in Monmouthshire and feel passionate about my work.
-I really enjoy supporting families through pregnancy and birth and feel privileged that I have had the opportunity on three occasions to work as part of a midwifery team in Southern Ethiopia.
+I am the clinical Research lead Midwife at Aneurin Bevan University Health Board in South Wales and part time Consultant Midwife, and feel passionate about my work.
+I really enjoy supporting families through pregnancy and birth and feel privileged to be a trustee for midwives@ethiopia.
 I have had various articles published,have worked on the advisory panel of a midwifery publication Essentially Midirs and was awarded a scholarship to Japan in 1998 to research breast feeding.
-I was proud to accept ‘Mum’s Midwife of the Year’ for Wales 2011.
+I was proud to accept ‘Mum’s Midwife of the Year’ for Wales 2011 and have since won other awards including the Wales Research Impact award 2017.
+I am currently studying for a PHD alongside my job as a midwife and have presented at various conferences including the ICM in Toronto 2017.
 I am very happy to be a trustee for midwives@ethiopia and grateful that as a charity we have the opportunity to support and work with our colleagues in Ethiopia.

 I’m looking forward to playing a part in developing the scope of our charity into the future.
 From small beginnings…….!